James-knowles-dev/jr-cleaning/SCSS_DOCUMENTATION.md

-# PixelBase SCSS Architecture Documentation
+# jrcleaning SCSS Architecture Documentation

 ## Overview
-This document provides a comprehensive guide to the SCSS architecture used in the PixelBase WordPress theme.
+This document provides a comprehensive guide to the SCSS architecture used in the jrcleaning WordPress theme.
 The system is designed with modularity, maintainability, and consistency in mind.

 ## File Structure